auxellbs/splconline.github.io/index.md

 [[**One-on-One Sessions**](#one2one)] [[**Group Classes**](#group)] [[**Service WA Class**](https://docs.google.com/forms/d/e/1FAIpQLSf1BWKNcViD4-tdzi4b4cIvrHCW6SW9B87VjcjOoB5lfhzkew/viewform){:target="_blank"}]

-For a limited time only, we are offering FREE tech computer classes & smartphone classes for seniors, as personal one-to-one sessions or group classes!
+For a limited time only, the South Perth Learning Centre is offering FREE tech computer classes & smartphone classes for seniors, as personal one-to-one sessions or group classes!

-Please call us on 0468 486 570 to book your free tech skills sessions which are held at [96 South Terrace South Perth WA 6101](https://goo.gl/maps/J9iKy2qk9turcHnW6){:target="_blank"}, or you can book online by clicking the links below.
+Please call us on 0459 571 736 to book your free tech skills sessions which are held at [96 South Terrace South Perth WA 6101](https://goo.gl/maps/J9iKy2qk9turcHnW6){:target="_blank"}, or you can book online by clicking the links below.

-## <a name="one2one"></a> Free Tech Skills One-on-One Sessions
+## <a name="one2one"></a> One-on-One Sessions
 Got your knickers in a knot over a problem with your smartphone, tablet or laptop?
 You have a new device, but you don't really know what it can do?
 Why not sign up for a free personal one-on-one 30-minute troubleshooting session with our resident Tech Whizzes!
 Sessions are available every Tuesday and Friday mornings 10 am - 12 pm.

 [Book FREE One-on-One 30-Minute Session](https://calendly.com/splc-beconnected/digital-skills){:target="_blank"}{:.btn}